antoniogriffith/Shopping-Cart/README.md

 Clone or download from [Github Source] (https://github.com/antoniogriffith/Shopping-Cart), then navigate into the project repository:

-Ensure that you are aware ware the repository has been saved locally
+Ensure that you are aware where the repository has been saved locally

 ```sh
 cd Shopping-Cart